oracle/python-oracledb/doc/src/api_manual/module.rst

     notifications.
 The default value is False.

     The ``externalauth`` parameter is a boolean that determines whether to use external authentication.
-This value is only used in the python-oracledb Thick mode and is ignored in the Thin mode.
+This value is only used in python-oracledb Thick mode and is ignored in Thin mode.
 The default value is False.
+For pooled connections in Thick mode, external authentication requires the use of a heterogeneous pool.
+For this reason, you must set the ``homogeneous`` parameter to False.
+See :ref:`extauth`.

     If the ``mode`` parameter is specified, it must be one of the :ref:`connection authorization modes <connection-authorization-modes>`